Wilbert Roget II: Awards and recognition

-Roget's scores have earned multiple awards and nominations from the Game Audio Network Guild (GANG) and the Academy of Interactive Arts and Sciences (D.I.C.E.
-Awards).
+Roget's scores have earned multiple awards and nominations from the Recording Academy, the Game Audio Network Guild (GANG) and the Academy of Interactive Arts and Sciences (AIAS).
+In 2025, Roget's score for Helldivers 2 earned him a "British Academy Games Award for Music" at the BAFTA Awards;.
+Also in 2025, Roget's score for Star Wars Outlaws earned him a nomination for "Best Score Soundtrack for Video Games and Other Interactive Media" at the 67th Annual Grammy Awards; he also received two D.I.C.E.
+Award nominations for "Outstanding Achievement in Original Music Composition" at the 28th Annual D.I.C.E.
+Awards, for his works on Helldivers 2 (which he won) and Star Wars Outlaws.
+In 2020, Roget's work on Mortal Kombat 11 garnered him another nomination for "Outstanding Achievement in Original Music Composition" at the 23rd Annual D.I.C.E.
+Awards.
 In 2018, he swept the GANG Awards for Music of the Year, Best Interactive Score, Best Original Instrumental (tied), Best Game Audio Article/Publication, and Best Soundtrack Album for his Call of Duty: WWII soundtrack, which was also nominated for the D.I.C.E.
-Award in "Outstanding Achievement in Original Music Composition."
+Award for "Outstanding Achievement in Original Music Composition."
 In 2014, his soundtrack for Lara Croft and the Temple of Osiris was nominated for the D.I.C.E.
-Award in Outstanding Achievement in Original Music Composition and the GANG Awards for Music of the Year and Best Original Instrumental.
+Award for "Outstanding Achievement in Original Music Composition", and the GANG Awards for Music of the Year and Best Original Instrumental.
 In 2012, his soundtrack for Star Wars: The Old Republic won the GANG Award for Best Original Instrumental.
 In 2009, his soundtrack for Star Wars: The Force Unleashed was nominated for three GANG Awards.
 He also received GANG Awards in 2011, 2010, and 2006.